NarrationBox/libkloudtrader-docs/website/blog/2018-12-14-kloudtrader-blog-post.md

 For more information and documentation on how to use alert_me module please visit the [Alert section of kloudtrader docs](https://docs.kloudtrader.com/docs/alert_api).
 We have tried our best to make the docs extremely easy to read and understand.

 ## Mean Reversion Strategy
 Now let's build a Mean Reversion <b>Interday</b> strategy using python.
-An interday strategy is a strategy that does all the calculations based on interaday prices, thus buy and sell signals are generated over a period of days.<br>
+An interday strategy is a strategy that does all the calculations based on interday prices, thus buy and sell signals are generated over a period of days.<br>
 Mean reversion is a financial theory suggesting that asset prices and returns eventually return back to the long-run mean or average of the entire dataset.
 So basically a mean reversion strategy relies on any kind of moving average/mean to make trading decisions. <br>
 Let's start by installing the dependencies needed for this algorithm:<br>
 <br>